Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/stock-skylines.md

 23  2024          12     December -0.028580
 ```

-Alrighty.
 This function will serve as the foundation for our plotting stage.
 We first create a DataFrame containing the range of monthly returns for our chosen ticker and years.

 ```python
 def plot_monthly_returns(start_year, end_year, ticker):